TheOdinProject/curriculum/ruby/basic_ruby/debugging.md

 ### Introduction
 Tracking down and fixing both errors and unexpected behavior in your code is an inevitable part of being a developer.
 The art of finding the cause of problems and then fixing them in code is known as **debugging**.
 The [origin of the term](https://en.wikipedia.org/wiki/Debugging#Etymology) is a classic computer science tale worth reading if you haven't already.

-In this lesson, we'll cover all of the main techniques you can use to debug your code when you run into a problem.
+In this lesson, we'll cover some of the main techniques you can use to debug your code when you run into a problem.

 ### Learning Outcomes
 By the end of this lesson, you should be able to do the following:

  - Describe what a stack trace is.
  - Explain how you can use a stack trace to debug your code.
- - Explain how you can use `puts` and Pry to debug your code.
+ - Explain how you can use `puts` and `binding.irb` to debug your code.
  - Explain how you should decide to start with debugging.

 ### Reading the Stack Trace